 2021 Clinic Mitigations and Protocols

-Proof of Full Vaccination OR Negative Covid-19 Test for Entry
+Negative Covid-19 Test OR Proof of Vaccination for Entry

 Participants and staff are required to bring printed, hard copy documentation (copy is acceptable) of one of the following:

-Clinic participants must mask both indoors and outdoors at this current .
+Clinic participants must mask indoors in group gathering spaces.
 Students shall supply their own masks at the clinic.
 Additional masks may be purchased for a small fee in the clinic store.
-Mask “breaks” will be provided outdoors as needed.
-Masks can be removed in individual participant rooms.

 Capacity and Social Distancing

-Clinic capacities have been limited to maintain 50 participants in each camp group.
+Classroom capacities have been limited to maintain appropriate distancing in each camp group.
 Participants will be socially distanced at 6-ft spacing to the greatest extent possible.
 Participants are expected to assist in their own adherence to this requirement.

 Participants will bring in, and then pack out their own bedding.
 Please bring appropriate storage (bags) to cover and depart with all sheets/blankets/pillows/sleeping bags.
 This minimizes our staff contact with participant used bedding, and eliminates dirty bedding mass collection at the conclusion of the clinic.
 All beds are twin XL size mattresses.

-Temperature checks will be conducted each morning, prior to leaving one’s floor from breakfast.
+Temperature checks will be conducted each morning, prior to entering the cafeteria for breakfast.
 If a temperature of greater than 100 degrees is found, the participant will return to their room and retest again in 5 minutes.

 Clinics eat in shifts to avoid lines and crowds.
 Meals are dine-in, OR carry-out to eat elsewhere besides cafeteria.
 The main entrée is served in to-go box container.
 There is no buffet- all side items are either pre-separated into containers or wrapped.
 Drinks are served in to-go covered cups.
-The dining hall large tables seat 6, and capacity is set at 50% (approx. 150 people).
+The dining hall large tables seat 6, and capacity is set at 6-ft spacing between tables.
 Masks must remain on until seated, and must be worn again upon standing to leave.
 Flip cards on tables signal tables that have been vacated and need attention from the staff for cleaning.

-Classes will take place almost entirely outdoors.
+Classes will take place outdoors, as much as possible.
 This is typical of our clinics.
 SW staff has carefully accounted for years now for elements like sun, heat, rain, wind, and other outdoor conditions and the necessary modifications for student wellness, growth, learning, and enjoyment.
-Some typical “indoor classes” will be moved outside.
-Should adverse weather arise, large indoor facilities (gymnasiums, fieldhouse, lecture halls) are secured for the specific 50-person student group.
+Some typical “indoor classes” will be moved outside, while other indoor classes will remain, following capacity guidelines in place.
+Should adverse weather arise, large indoor facilities (gymnasiums, fieldhouse, lecture halls) are secured for use.

 Other camps and conferences do run concurrently with Smith Walbridge Clinics.
 They do NOT use the same residence hall facilities, but they DO utilize the same cafeteria services.
-Dining times will be strictly followed.
-Groups will not be overlapping meal times in the dining facilities.
-Staff will ensure that groups do not cross the designated dining times.
+Dining times will be strictly followed, and groups are staggered.

 Participants are encouraged to opt into receiving printed materials digitally (schedules, handouts, etc).
 Also, participants are asked to subscribe to our Remind service for announcements regarding time or location changes, to avoid mass groups gathering to hear or waiting to move.
 This Remind service works on any cellular or wifi enabled device.
 It is only open to one-way communication from the clinic director to all.
 Join details are announced at the opening session.